 - 500 bonus miles per $2,000 spend per month, up to 1,500 bonus miles ($6,000) per month

-As a Chase Aeroplan cardholder, you receive 25K Elite Status for the year in which you open the card.
+As a Chase Aeroplan cardholder, you receive 25K Elite Status for the year in which you open the card and the following year.
 25K Status entitles you to free checked bags, priority check-in, priority seat selection, a 50% discount on preferred seat selection and earns you Star Alliance Silver.
 You can maintain your 25K status in subsequent years by spending a minimum of $15,000 on your card in a calendar year.
-Lastly, if you spend $50,000 or more in a calendar year, you get to “level up” all the way to Aeroplan's highest elite level, Aeroplan Super Elite Status.
+Lastly, if you spend $50,000 or more in a calendar year, you get to “level up” all the way to Aeroplan’s highest elite level, Aeroplan Super Elite Status.
 If you are already a Super Elite and spend $50,000 or more in a calendar year, you can gift 50K Elite Status to a friend or family member.

 Additionally, the Chase Aeroplan card comes with these perks: